Social Security Agreement between Australia and Estonia - Frequently Asked Questions

 - employment and/or tax records, including group certificates issued by Australian employers.

 Note: The above are only a few of the documents that can be used to prove your identity and your Australian residence.
-The Department of Human Services is able to provide more information on other acceptable documents to prove your identity and Australian residence.
+Services Australia is able to provide more information on other acceptable documents to prove your identity and Australian residence.

 Note: Claimants for Australian pension who receive an Estonian pension generally have had their identity verified by the Estonian National Social Insurance Board.
 Australian residence will still have to be verified.

 You may also need to provide other information as part of your claim, for example, in relation to your income and assets.
-Visit the Department of Human Services website for more information on claiming an Australian Age Pension and the documents required.
+Visit the Services Australia website for more information on claiming an Australian Age Pension and the documents required.

 Australian pension for a person living in Estonia